nicobast/locusmental_wp1_tasks/README.md

 * then run in CMD: "C:\Program Files\PsychoPy\python.exe" "C:\Users\nico\PowerFolders\project_locusmental_wp1\auditory_oddball_core.py"

 ## Monitor and display settings

-Monitor parameters are adapted to the presentation PC.
-The name is saved with psychopy monitor manager.
-Please note:
+Monitor settings are configured in the experiment's config.json file.
+This file contains all paths, device settings,audio and monitor configurations, ensuring that the experiment is set up correctly for the presentation PC.
+Please note the following:

-* avoid integrated graphics for experiment computers wherever possible as no accurate frame timing
+ * Device Configuration: All device settings, including monitor parameters, are defined in the config.json file.
+The monitor name is saved with the PsychoPy Monitor Manager, ensuring compatibility with the experiment setup.
-* set Windows scaling to 100% - otherwise onscreen units will not get right
+ * Avoid Integrated Graphics: It is recommended to avoid using integrated graphics for experiment computers, as they may lack accurate frame timing, which is crucial for precise stimulus presentation.
-* experiment screen will be FUllHD, thus testscreen is specified accordingly
+ * Windows Scaling: Set the Windows scaling to 100%.
+Any scaling other than 100% may result in incorrect onscreen units, causing display issues in the experiment.
-* Screen resolution is 1920/1080.
+ * Experiment Screen: The experiment is designed to run on a Full HD screen with a resolution of 1920x1080.
+Please ensure that the system’s display settings reflect this resolution for accurate stimulus presentation.

 ## Eye tracking
 * difference to psychopy documentation required: Define name as tracker and define a presentation window before.